skaluzka/makbet/README.rst

   ``master`` branch, while all releases are made from dedicated ``stable/vMAJOR.minor.x`` branches),
 - it's developed according to good SW development practices,
-- it's easy to debug (using standard techniques of makefiles and shell scripts debugging),
+- it's easy to debug (all debugging ways and techniques for makefiles and shell scripts can be used),
 - tested `continuously <https://github.com/skaluzka/makbet/actions>`_ on
   ``master`` and all stable branches, with every commit and pull request,
 - follows so-called **semver** (`<https://semver.org>`_) versioning patterns